By Henrik Brink, Joseph W. Richards, and Mark Fetherolf

 Figure 2: Converting categorical columns to numerical columns.

-The pseudo-code for converting categorical features to binary features, as shown in figure 2, would look something like this:
+The pseudo-code for converting categorical features to binary features would look something like this:

 Listing 1 Convert categorical features to numerical binary features